Transportation in Toronto: Bus terminals

+Roads and highways

 Highways

 There are a number of freeways that serve both the city proper and the Greater Toronto Area.
 Bisecting the city from west to east across its inner suburbs, Highway 401 (or simply, "the 401") acts as a bypass of the downtown core, and is both the busiest and widest highway in Canada.
 At its interchange with Highway 400, where it spans 18 lanes, it sees over 400,000 vehicles on an average day, making it one of the world's busiest highways.

 Highway 401 is a 400-series highway that passes west to east through Greater Toronto.
 The volume of vehicles that use the GTA's portion of Highway 401 makes it the busiest highway in North America.

 At the western edge of the city, the 401 meets Highway 427, an important north–south artery between Toronto Pearson International Airport and the Gardiner Expressway.
 It mainly serves the airport and the western suburbs outside the city of Toronto.
 In the same area, the short length of Highway 409 connects the airport directly to the traffic flow of the 401.
 Moving east, the 401 then intersects Highway 400, which leads north to Barrie, the recreational areas of Ontario's "Cottage Country" and beyond, to the northern reaches of the province.
-East of the 400, the 401 meets Allen Road, and then the Don Valley ParkwayHighway 404, before continuing eastwards out of Toronto into the suburbs of Pickering, Ajax, Whitby, and Oshawa.
+East of the 400, the 401 meets Allen Road, the Don Valley ParkwayHighway 404, and finally Highway 2A before continuing eastwards out of Toronto into the suburbs of Pickering, Ajax, Whitby, and Oshawa.

-The Allen Road is an expressway from Eglinton Avenue to Sheppard Avenue north of the 401.
+Allen Road is an expressway from Eglinton Avenue to Sheppard Avenue north of the 401.
 The Don Valley Parkway is a north–south expressway that links downtown Toronto to the 401.
 Beyond the 401, this route is known as Highway 404, and connects the more distant outer suburbs of Markham, Richmond Hill, Aurora, and Newmarket to the 401.

 The Gardiner Expressway (or colloquially, "the Gardiner") roughly follows the northern shore of Lake Ontario, and connects the western suburbs to the downtown core.
 West of Highway 427, the Gardiner becomes Queen Elizabeth Way (often called the QEW, or simply "The Q.E."), which heads towards Hamilton, Niagara Falls, and Fort Erie (and the Canada–United States border in the vicinity of Buffalo).

+Allen Road, the Don Valley Parkway, the Gardiner Expressway, and Highway 2A are municipal expressways, meaning they are maintained by the city through the Toronto Transportation Services rather than the provincial government through the Ministry of Transportation.
+The other highways serving the city (the 400-series highways) are maintained by the provincial Ministry of Transportation.

 Highway 407 ETR is not located within Toronto proper, but is a major highway in the Greater Toronto Area that acts as a secondary bypass around the northern end of the city, stretching from Burlington in the west to Pickering in the east.
 It is an electronic toll road with no physical toll booths, instead depending on automatic recognition of vehicle plates or electronic toll collection.